 10 Madrid, Spain

 With about 5,260,000 visitors yearly, Madrid is the 10th most visited city in Europe, making it the first Spanish city on this list.
-As the capital of Spain and the seat of the royal family, Madrid is definitely one of the most important cities in the country.
+As the capital of Spain and the seat of the royal family, Madrid is definitely one of the most important and most popular cities in Spain.

 Madrid is also a very green city, full of beautiful parks.
 The most famous is the Retiro Park.
 But culture also plays a decisive role in Madrid.
 So you will be able to visit some important art museums, such as the Prado or the Museo Reina Sophia, but also the National Archaeological Museum.